tkhamez/neucore/README.md

     * Set the document root to the `web` directory.
     * A sample Apache configuration is included in the [Vagrantfile](Vagrantfile) file and there is a [.htaccess](web/.htaccess) file in the web directory.
-    * A sample Nginx configuration can be found in the doc directory [nginx.conf](doc/nginx.conf)
+    * A sample Nginx configuration can be found here [docker-nginx.conf](docker-nginx.conf)
 * Java 8+ runtime (only for openapi-generator)

 If your're using the pre-build releases, you only need PHP, a Database and a HTTP Server (not Composer,